 So, a major purpose of singing is for strengthening the Church.
-Singing is a means of communication between believers and to the Lord: “Speak to one another … Sing and make music … to the Lord” (Eph.
+Singing is a means of communication between believers and to the Lord: “Speaking to one another … Sing and make music … to the Lord” (Eph.
 5:19).
 Collective singing should promote encouragement of one another, which is the purpose of meeting together (Heb.
 10:25).

 Singing can be a strong symbol of unity as everyone can participate.